 The Insert new UUID function is available from the editor context menu, or as a keyboard binding.
 By default, the keyboard binding is

 The other way to run the commands is from the command palette by pressing (

-Through configuration settings, it is possible to have the UUID be wrapped with braces or quotes when it is create, for example:
+Through configuration settings, it is possible to wrap the created UUID with braces or quotes when it is created, for example:

 This extension works as expected when inserting a new UUID into the active text editor.
 It will insert the UUID at the location of the caret in the current active editor, replace any existing text selection if there is one, and generate multiple UUIDs and insert them all when a multi-cursor selection is active.